0000duck/IM-Solutions/README.md

 # InterlancedMinds-Solutions
-All Solutions ive Created for InterancedMinds
+All Solutions i have Created for InterlancedMinds